BACKGROUND

 - When saving, please make sure to save it as an Excel Macro-Enabled Workbook.

 - Select your entire User list in the spreadsheet.
-Anything selected will be affected by the Macros.
+The Macros will affect anything you select.

 - Go to “View” > “Macros” > “View Macros”.